Whon1980-DL/shut-the-box-game/README.md

 <a id="bugs"></a>
 ### Bugs
 #### Solved bugs
-* When I create a function and saw that the if-else condition were not correctly math I noticed the function were never stop their execution so I added a 'return;' to each function and that fixed the problem.
+* When I create a function and saw that the if-else condition were not correctly match I noticed the function were never stop their execution so I added a 'return;' to each function and that fixed the problem.
-* An = sign was also used in the wrong context instead of == sign being usedin the comparison statement which resulted in a lot of expected bugs which was then identified corrected afterwords.
+* An = sign was also used in the wrong context instead of == sign being used in the comparison statement which resulted in a lot of expected bugs which was then identified and corrected afterwords.

 ### Validation results